MicrosoftDocs/machine-learning-server-docs/microsoft-r/vm-azure-rserver-linux-9.0.1.md

    >- You'll need an Azure subscription to create the VM.
    >- If you are unfamiliar with the Virtual Machines on Azure, [learn more about the process here.](https://azure.microsoft.com/en-us/documentation/services/virtual-machines/linux/)

-1. Once the VM is deployed and running, [connect](#connect) to the VM to begin interacting with R Server.
+1. After the VM is deployed and running, [connect](#connect) to the VM to begin interacting with R Server.

 1. At this point, you can also:
     + [Install an R IDE](#ride)